 - reporting lab or other test results;

 - office appointment requests;

 - communication primarily educational in nature;

 - billing, insurance or payment questions;

 - Certification procedures;

-- Physician to Physician consultations;

-- calls or consults by telemedicine, telephone or other electronic means to another health care provider during a Covered Person's visit in a provider's office;

-- Services, treatment or conditions outside the scope of the agreement between BCBSNE and its designated third-party Telehealth Service vendor.
+- Physician to Physician consultations; - calls or consults by telemedicine, telephone or other electronic means to another health care provider during a Covered Person's visit in a provider's office; - Services, treatment or conditions outside the scope of the Covered Services payable via a telehealth delivery of care method.

 Telehealth Services are subject to the cost-sharing amounts shown on the Benefit Summary.
+Benefits may be limited to Innetwork Providers only.